 Car Seats Protect Children’s Lives in Car Collisions

 Unfortunately, car accidents can happen even when you’re being as attentive as possible.
 It only takes a moment for a collision to occur.
 A negligent driver could be looking at their phone or trying to retrieve on object on the passenger seat.
 In these moments, they take aware their attention from the road and may cause a collision.
 A child in the proper safety restraint system will have a better chance of avoiding severe injuries than a child improperly restrained or not in a car seat at all.

 However, children can still sustain injuries in a secure seat.
 This may result in needing medical care.
 When you’re focusing on the wellbeing of your child, you don’t need harassing calls from insurance adjusters trying to get you to settle your case.
 That’s where our lawyers come in.
 We can provide peace of mind and handle your legal matters so you can direct your attention to the person who needs it most: your child.

 Thomas Law Offices has helped countless car accident victims get the justice they deserve.
 Our lawyers use their expertise and compassion to tirelessly fight for our clients’ rights.
-While the car accident claim process may seem daunting, our lawyers will be with you every step of the way.
-You can feel free to ask questions or voice concerns about your case with your attorney.
+While the car accident claim process may seem daunting, we will be with you every step of the way.
+You can feel free to ask questions or voice concerns about your case.
 We’ll provide you with answers so you understand what’s happening with your case and what you can expect.